priyatam/emacs.d/README.md

 ### Basics

-Assuming you want to learn how to open a file, move around the window (with a mouse or keyboard), install plugins, run commands, split windows, change themes/fonts etc., and evaluate clojure code out of the box ...
+Do you want to learn how to open a file, move around the editor (with a mouse or keyboard), find and install plugins, run commands, split windows, change themes/fonts etc., and evaluate clojure code _out of the box_?

+Me too.

 	C-x 0 close current window
 	C-x 1 close all but current
 	C-x 2 open new BELOW
 	C-x 3 open new ALONGSIDE

-Or, in other words ...
+Or, in other words …

 Remove current buffer: